-- (a) within a watercourse; - (b) in front of a development setback; or - (c) if no development setback exists, within 32 metres of a watercourse, measured from the edge of a watercourse; - The development of facilities or infrastructure for the off-stream storage of water, including dams and reservoirs, with a combined capacity of 50000 cubic metres or more, unless such storage falls within the ambit of activity 16 in Listing Notice 2 of 2014.
+- (a) within a watercourse; - (b) in front of a development setback; or

+(c) if no development setback exists, within 32 metres of a watercourse, measured from the edge of a watercourse;

-- The development and related operation of facilities or infrastructure, for the storage, or for the storage and handling, of a dangerous good, where such storage occurs in containers with a combined capacity of 80 cubic metres or more but not exceeding 500 cubic metres. - The infilling or depositing of any material of more than 10 cubic metres into, or the dredging, excavation, removal or moving of soil, sand, shells, shell grit, pebbles or rock of more than 10 cubic metres from a watercourse; - (a) will occur behind a development setback; - (b) is for maintenance purposes undertaken in accordance with a maintenance management plan; or - (c) falls within the ambit of activity 21 in this Notice, in which case that activity applies. - The clearance of an area of 1 hectares or more, but less than 20 hectares of indigenous vegetation, except where such clearance of indigenous vegetation is required for; - (i) the undertaking of a linear activity; or - (ii) maintenance purposes undertaken in accordance with a maintenance management plan.
+19 The infilling or depositing of any material of more than 10 cubic metres into, or the dredging, excavation, removal or moving of soil, sand, shells, shell grit, pebbles or rock of more than 10 cubic metres from a watercourse;

+(a) will occur behind a development setback;

+(b) is for maintenance purposes undertaken in accordance with a maintenance management plan; or

+- (c) falls within the ambit of activity 21 in this Notice, in which case that activity applies. - 27 The clearance of an area of 1 hectares or more, but less than 20 hectares of indigenous vegetation, except where such clearance of indigenous vegetation is required for; - (i) the undertaking of a linear activity; or - (ii) maintenance purposes undertaken in accordance with a maintenance management plan.